GestureDiffuCLIP: Gesture Diffusion Model with CLIP Latents: Gesture-Transcript Joint Embeddings

-where $\tau$ is the temperature of softmax.
-We further employ the \emph{momentum distillation} (MoD) \cite{li2021albef} technique to improve learning performance under noisy supervision.
+In real data, there is often no corresponding gesture for an utterance, and a semantic feature may correspond to several different gestures.
+Such noisy correspondence could cause instability in contrastive learning.
+We employ the \emph{momentum distillation} (MoD) \cite{li2021albef} technique to alleviate this problem.
 The key idea of MoD is to learn from the pseudo-targets generated by a momentum model.
 During training, we maintain a momentum version of the encoders by updating their network parameters in an exponential-moving-average (EMA) manner.
 Then, we use the momentum models to calculate multimodal features $\tildevect{z}^t$ and $\tildevect{z}^g$ for the training gesture-transcript pairs and compute the pseudo-targets $\tildevect{p}^{\eqword{g2t}}$ and $\tildevect{p}^{\eqword{t2g}}$ by substituting these features into \eqn\eqref{eqn:multimodal_similarity}.
 The contrastive loss is then modified as

 where $D_{KL}(\cdot || \cdot)$ is the KL divergence and $w_{\eqword{contrast}}$ is set to $0.4$.